JohnnySonTrinh/a-gamers-portfolio-site/README.md

 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
 - [Visual Studio Code](https://code.visualstudio.com/) used as a cloud-based IDE for development.
-- [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for
+- [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for responsive design.

 ## Testing